JetBrains/kotlin-multiplatform-dev-docs/topics/tools/recommended-ides.md

 [IntelliJ IDEA](https://www.jetbrains.com/idea/) provides full Kotlin Multiplatform support.
 [Android Studio](https://developer.android.com/studio) is another stable solution for Kotlin Multiplatform.
-Both are based on the IntelliJ platform, so generally they share the same features, although specific updates may not arrive simultaneously.
+Since both are built on the IntelliJ platform, they generally share the same features; however, specific updates may not be released simultaneously.

 Starting with IntelliJ IDEA 2025.2.2 or Android Studio Otter 2025.2.1, you can install the [Kotlin Multiplatform IDE plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform)